mrward/mrward.github.com/source/_posts/2019-01-04-TaskRunnerExplorerInVisualStudioMac.markdown

 by selecting Extensions... from the main menu.
 Click the Install from file button.
 Select the .mpack file and then click the Open button.
 After installing both the addins restart Visual Studio for Mac.

-The addin is not currently available from the main Visual Studio for Mac extensions server.
+These addins are not currently available from the main Visual Studio for Mac extensions server.

 ## Source Code